fabrazzak/fabrazzak/README.md

 ###

 <p align="left">
-✨ Creating bugs since 2018 <br>
+✨ Creating bugs since 2018
-📚 I'm currently learning Advanced TypeScript and Next.js <br>
+📚 I'm currently learning Advanced TypeScript and Next.js
-🎯 Goals: Become a Senior Developer by 2025 <br>
+🎯 Goals: Become a Senior Developer by 2025
 🎲 Fun fact: I enjoy cricket and coding late at night.
+🛠 I am passionate about continuous learning and exploring new technologies to stay ahead in the ever-evolving web development field.
+🌍 I’ve collaborated with clients across various industries, ensuring that their web presence is efficient, engaging, and functional.
+💡 I'm always eager to solve complex problems and create innovative solutions for my clients.

+Let's build something amazing together!
 </p>

 ###